blurgyy/dt/docs/config/guide/04-host-specific.md

 which is almost never what you want.

-The globbing patterns in the above `sources` array is the recommended way to glob all items under a given `basedir`.
+The globbing patterns in the above `sources` array is the recommended way to glob all items under a given `base`.
 :::

 Note that we did not specifically reference the `alacritty` directory anywhere